HDG-Community/hdg-wiki-two/content/foundational-works.md

 > It should be noted that the original story is currently undergoing a revision in its migration from ROM over to AO3.
 This leads to differences between the two, with the AO3 version being adapted to fit with the current setting better and more cleanly integrate the early-setting weirdness.
 ### Abscission
+{{< aside dawn_hesplex_meanderling "A digital illustration of a terran woman and two humanoid affini.
+The terran is riding on the shoulders of one of the affini while the other kisses the terran on the cheek." >}}
+    Hesplex and the adorable Dawn.
+    Art by Meanderling.
+{{< /aside >}}
 Fluxom - [Archive of Our Own](https://archiveofourown.org/works/44917270/)

 > *During a paranoid episode, Autumn, a rebel comms officer, betrays her ship to the Affini and meets Solanum Vitis, the affini vet who cares for her after her capture.
 As their relationship develops, Autumn realizes that the affini won’t hollow out her brain, but they will make sure she loves them.*

 One of the earliest stories in the setting, *Abscission* took everything the original introduced and ran with it.
 From wardships to cotyledons to the xenodrug classification system as we know it to many other of the setting’s hallmark elements, there is a strong argument to be made that this is as much the *Abscission* setting as it is the *Human Domestication Guide* one.
 ### Divaricated
+{{< aside divaricated_promilie "Digital illustration of a terran woman and a humanoid affini in an alien forest.
+The terran is wearing a military spacesuit and is climbing a tree, looking over her should at the affini.
+The affini is standing in the light while looking at the terran and gesturing towards her." >}}
+    Katie and Thatch together on an unfamiliar world.
+    Art by Promilie.
+{{< /aside >}}
 anna//bool - [Archive of Our Own](https://archiveofourown.org/works/41618376/)

 > *After Katie detonates her ship’s jump drive in a desperate attempt to stop an Affini boarding operation, she and the troubled Thatch Aquae are flung through hyperspace and stranded on a seemingly uninhabited planet, lightyears from home.
 With no one to save them but each other, the two unlikely compatriots find themselves growing into something new and all the more beautiful together without even realizing it.*